Wally869/MusistrataRenderer/README.md

 - Handling SoundFonts
 - Create an actual dispatcher based on an instrument knowledge base
 - Add sound effects/mastering such as reverb
+- Handle samples which are too small compared to requested length

 Other stuff, I'll see how it goes.